 The Blackdown Hills Area of Outstanding Natural Beauty was designated in 1991 in recognition of the special qualities of its natural and built environment.
 The Blackdown Hills are a group of hills lying on the border of Devon and Somerset.
 The area extends from Wellington in the north to Honiton in the South, and from Cullompton in the west to Chard in the east.
 The area covers 336 square kilometres, 110 square kilometres of which is in Somerset.

 The Blackdown Hills AONB is managed by the Blackdown Hills Rural partnership.
 The Partnership comprises of local communities, local authorities, national agencies, voluntary and interest groups who are committed to implementing the Blackdown Hills Management Plan and delivering the Partnership mission.

 Blackdown Hills AONB Office

 Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB) is part of the extensive belt of chalkland which stretches across southern England.
 There are 983 square kilometres in total, of which 22.7 square miles are within Somerset.
 The Area of Outstanding Natural Beauty is of great ecological importance and its protected sites contain ancient woodland, which includes remnants of the ancient Cranborne Chase hunting forest and the former Royal Forests of Selwood and Gillingham.

 The AONB is managed by a Partnership Steering Group.
 This is drawn from County and District Councils as well as the Council for the Protection of Rural England, English Heritage, Natural England, Government Office for the South West, Department of Environment, Food and Rural Affairs (DEFRA), National Farmers Union, and South West Tourism.
-Other working groups and a Technical Advisory Group exist to guide and advise on the production of the AONB management plan.
+Other working groups and a Technical Advisory Group guide and advise on the production of the AONB management plan.

 Cranborne Chase AONB Office